 Working in a photographic medium consistently forces me to see linear time as a sequence of moments.
-A recent scientific study determined that we see our present in a sequence of six second increments.
-From my personal perspective there is always an ideal frozen slice of that six seconds that can represent the larger surrounding miasma of experience.
+A recent scientific study determined that we see our present in a sequence of fifteen second increments.
+From my personal perspective there is always an ideal frozen slice of that fifteen seconds that can represent the larger surrounding miasma of experience.
 For that reason, in any circumstance, the candid is the most powerful subject for me.

 When shifting into the realm of the prepared, my artistic inclination is to incorporate graphical instincts developed over the course of my life and study, to digitally manipulate the imagery I’ve captured, play with form, perspective and meaning with geometric overlays and digital collage.

 Though I was born with an artistic sensibility, I didn’t arrive at a career in the arts in a vacuum.
 The background of my homeland, the Deep South of Mississippi as a foundational element, a love of place was firmly planted in my psyche as was a feeling of unwillingness to divorce myself from my roots.

 Many people have contributed to my ability to manifest the cognitive dissonance which forms the basis of my art.